codeface-io/SwiftObserver/readme.md

     }
     ~~~

-	Swift will infer the update type so you don't need `typealias UpdateType = Event`
+	Swift will infer the `update` type so you don't need to write `typealias UpdateType = Event`.

 * Combined variables as well as combined observation sometimes request the current update state from their constituting observables.
-Therefor observables offer the `update` property, which is also a way for other clients to actively get the update state in addition to observing it.
+Therefor, observables offer the `update` property, which is also a way for other clients to actively get the update state in addition to observing it.

 * The `update` property should typically return the last update that was sent or a value that indicates that nothing changed.
 But it can be optional and may (always) return `nil`: